sara-nl/griddocs/source/Pages/General/grant_access.rst

 Local access to an LSG cluster
 ==============================

-Granting local access to an LSG cluster enables you:
+Granting local access to a Life Science Grid (LSG) cluster enables you:

 * submitting :ref:`pbs` jobs directly to your local cluster
 * the possibility to scale up to other LSG clusters (see :ref:`access-grid`)

-If your research applies to one of the Life Science disciplines and your institute hosts a LSG cluster (see :ref:`lsg-clusters`), you are eligible to obtain an account on your local LSG cluster.
+If your research applies to one of the life science disciplines and your institute hosts a LSG cluster (see :ref:`lsg-clusters`), you are eligible to obtain an account on your local LSG cluster.

 To get an account on a local user interface, please send a request to your Designated Site Admin (see :ref:`lsg-dsa`) or contact us at helpdesk@surfsara.nl.